 - Avocado oil - or any oil that can stand high heat

 - White onion - You can also use yellow, Spanish or Vidallia

 - Mushrooms - Any kind or combination works here.

-- Dry white wine - Can substitute chicken stock and a splash of white wine or sherry vinegar.
+- Dry white wine - Can substitute chicken stock and 1/2 - 1 teaspoon of white wine or sherry vinegar.

 - Fresh thyme - Can substitute half the amount of dry, or to taste

 - Fresh parsley - I'm not a fan of dried parsley for this kind of dish.
 If you don't have any just omit it.

 - Heavy cream - 35%, whipping, or 18% all work.

 It's always good practice to prepare and measure out all your ingredients before you start cooking.

 Preparing the pork tenderloin